selkies-project/selkies-gstreamer/infra/gke/README.md

 # GKE Deployment

-This repo contains tutorials for deploying a GKE cluster and TURN infrastructure needed to host selkies-gstreamer workloads.
+This repo contains tutorials for deploying a GKE cluster and TURN infrastructure needed to host Selkies-GStreamer workloads.

 You must complete the following guides in order: